Educational Materials and Resources for Public and Private Lands

 SRICD offers Project Wild training to provide teachers and informal educators with additional resources to teach environmental literacy, and facilitate the use of open spaces, land trust properties, school yards, and other outdoor spaces as living classrooms.
 SRICD can help teachers align and adapt lessons from any of the curriculum guides to complement local outdoor environments and enhance existing lessons.
 Participants receive curriculum and activity guides and other resources for participating in the workshops.

-SRICD can assist teachers in planning and executing field trips on school grounds or at your favorite park, or other location.
-Our staff can assist teachers to develop and implement lessons focused on conservation, wildlife, or environmental topic in a natural setting.
-We also offer classroom visits to discuss a variety of topics focused on conservation, biology, agriculture, stormwater run-off and many more.
+SRICD can assist teachers in planning and executing extracurricular school needs in natural resource topics on school grounds or at your favorite park, or other location.
+Our staff can assist teachers to develop and implement lessons or offer classroom visits to discuss a variety of topics focused on conservation, biology, natural resources, agriculture, stormwater run-off, food production, pollinators, and many more.
+We can run afterschool programs or garden clubs in partnership with your staff, or even summer camp programs.
 In addition to low cost, for-fee services, SRICD can partner with public and private entities to seek grant funding to implement projects and trainings.